chiragdaryani/membership-inference-attack-NN/README.md

 * `Attack3-Overfitting_and_Dropout.ipynb`

-Analysis of change in number of output classes of the target model.
+Analysis of effect of overfitting and regularization techniques like dropout.

 ## References